 If Apple thinks its problem is the look of its software, I get seriously worried.
 If it thinks that it can have a bright future based on copying the look of Windows 8, there's a screw loose somewhere.But that's what we're looking forward to at next week's Worldwide Developers Conference.
 We're going to hear how Apple has overhauled iOS to look more like Microsoft's ( MSFT) Windows Phone OS.
 Back to Wahlman for more greatness:

 No, I kid you not -- if the rumors are true, Apple's next invention is to make the iPhone and iPad look more like Windows 8, which is "flat."
 This is supposed to reignite Apple's earnings, which have stagnated so far this year.

-And then there's the iRadio sideshow, designed to keep people hooked on Apple's "ecosystem" and drive pocket change to the company's top line.
+Aside from the perpetually bored tech press, have you heard any normal person complain about Apple's skeuomorphic design language on their iOS devices, begging for Apple to simply copy the Windows 8 look?
+Only then will they run to the Apple store and buy more Apple products again!And then there's the iRadio sideshow, designed to keep people hooked on Apple's "ecosystem" and drive pocket change to the company's top line.
 If Tim Cook -- or anybody else in Cupertino for that matter -- really believes this nonsense that Apple is a software company, they should be hospitalized only after they're released -- for cause -- from their employment contract.
 Such nonsense.
 We're bombarded with news, as Wahlman implies, only tech geeks care about.
 We hear very little about what brought Apple to the dance.
 Hardware.
 That's Steve Jobs's legacy.
 And Apple, led by Cook, continues to desecrate it.

 I hold out hope the rumors are untrue.
 That Cook is playing coy, keeping a low profile and taking us all for a ride.
 But when you consider talk of what's ahead -- thoughtless iterations of current products -- it's downright alarming.
 Size.
 Shape.
 Color.
 That's all Apple's got?
 OK.
 Fine.
 I am on record.
 I do not want, nor do I think Apple should do a drastically different iPhone or iPad.
 If it ain't broke, don't fix it.
 However, these cosmetic changes, alongside Cook's imprecise language about what's next, smack of a company that has lost focus.
 Lost its way.
 Enough babbling about software and services.
 Let's talk hardware.
 Because it's the hardware that keeps Apple customers coming back.
 Most of us merely tolerate the below-average software and service platforms.
 Outside of the operating systems, they're pretty much all run-of-the-mill (iTunes and the handful of pre-installed apps Apple supplies with its products).
 They play a small role, if any at all, when its upgrade time with your favorite wireless carrier or you require a new tablet or computer.
 The hardware makes the difference.
 I use Macs, iPhones and iPads because they're incredibly well-designed pieces of hardware.
 I pay a premium because they're efficient, reliable, easy-to-use and, yes, the operating systems are superior.
 But that's all Apple seems able to focus on -- messing with the very reasons why it remains dominant.